Admissions Requirements for Acupuncture and Chinese Medicine

 - Pre-requisite course work* to include (the prerequisite courses listed below must be passed with a grade of C or better):

-*Doctor of Chinese Medicine requires all prerequisites listed below, plus chemistry.
-Students who meet all other admission requirements except biology, chemistry and psychology may be conditionally accepted with completion of these courses within the first two terms of the program.
+*Doctor of Acupuncture requires all prerequisites listed below, plus chemistry.
+Students who meet all other admission requirements except biology, chemistry, and psychology may be conditionally accepted with completion of these courses within the first two terms of the program.

 Master of Acupuncture – admission requirements include: